Snowflake-Labs/sfquickstarts/site/sfguides/src/getting-started-snowflake-python-api/getting-started-snowflake-python-api.md

 dag_op.run(dag)
 ```

 Optionally, navigate to your Snowflake account and confirm that **PYTHON_API_DAG$TASK_PYTHON_API_TRUNC** task was started.
 The call to the function will not succeed as we are not calling it with any of its required arguments.
-The purpose of this cell is to demonstrate how to run the root task in the DAG.
+The purpose of this cell is simply to demonstrate how to programatically start the DAG.

 Finally, delete the DAG by running the following cell: